Hey, how are you guys?

 It was hard for me to write this email this morning because of the mixed emotions I am feeling.
 My thoughts are jumbled and I am sure that many of yours are too.

-Despite the world having stopped I have been busy as ever, speaking directly to my most immediate clients, taking on a new client, responding to queries, re-writing the May 2020 program so you can access it via dial-in and generally dealing with lots of emails.
+Despite the world having stopped I have been busy as ever, speaking directly to my most immediate clients, taking on a new client, responding to queries, re-writing the May 2020 programme so you can access it via dial-in and generally dealing with lots of emails.

 When things break down, what has been ignored rushes in.
 When things are no longer specified with precision, the walls crumble, and chaos makes its presence known.
 When we’ve been careless, and let things slide, what we have refused to attend to gathers itself up, adopts a serpentine form, and strikes—often at the worst possible moment.
 JBP